levycshl/bag-pipe/README.md

   `sort_bam`, `extract_features_chr`, `sort_features_chr`, `summarise_chr`
 * Final artefacts land in `results/{sample}.{chr}.vt.tsv.gz`.

-See `workflow/README.md` for cluster profiles and per-rule resource hints.
+**TODO** It would be nice if we had a `workflow/README.md` that offers cluster profiles and per-rule resource hints.

 ---